23W-GBAC/blog-muhammad-dawood/Blog4.md

 ## Into the Extension Universe

 Now, the real challenge beckoned – creating a Chrome extension with task management prowess.
-Tasks were added with a click, checked off with satisfaction.
+Tasks were added with a click, and checked off with satisfaction.
 A virtual task manager was emerging, ready to bring order to the chaos of daily gym routines.

 The extension had a mission – to auto-magically incorporate specific tasks related to daily workouts.
 As the code danced to this rhythm, my Chrome extension evolved into a true fitness companion, effortlessly weaving workout plans into the daily routine.